DAHSHENG CHEMICAL LEADS ECO INNOVATION WITH SUPERCRITICAL FOAM, DELIVERING A LOWER CARBON FOOTPRINT INSOLE WITH SUPERIOR PERFORMANCE

 DURAPONTEX N33 Bio Utilizes Bio-based Materials to Create a Sustainable Insole, Built for Lightweight Performance

-PORTLAND, Ore., Jan.
-31, 2024 /PRNewswire/ -- Dahsheng Chemical (DSC®), a leading performance foam manufacturer, launches its groundbreaking eco innovation, DURAPONTEX™ N33 Bio, at the NE and NW Materials Shows.
-The DURAPONTEX N33 Bio paves the way for a lower carbon footprint utilizing bio-based material, while maintaining superior performance.
+PORTLAND, Ore., Feb.
+1, 2024 /PRNewswire/ -- Dahsheng Chemical (DSC®), a leading performance foam manufacturer, launches its groundbreaking eco innovation, DURAPONTEX™ N33 Bio, at the NE and NW Materials Shows.
+DURAPONTEX N33 Bio paves the way for a lower carbon footprint utilizing bio-based material, while maintaining superior performance.

 DURAPONTEX N33 Bio demonstrates that a performance insole can achieve an ultra-light weight design, possess remarkably high resiliency scores, and be sustainable.
 Comprising 44% bio-based content, N33 Bio showcases an innovative approach that confirms the effectiveness of utilizing eco-friendly materials with outstanding physical properties, leading to superior performance qualities.
 This enables the N-Series to adapt to a wide range of stresses, without compromising its structural integrity.
 N33 Bio has a low-density performance of 0.07+/- 0.01.
 DSC will showcase N33 Bio for the first time at the NE and NW Materials Show, and will demonstrate N33 Bio's exceptional rebound capabilities with a consistent maximum resiliency of 70%.